 We’ll be talking about general tips, like how to hire a mobile app developer and where to find app developers, as well as about choosing between software companies and freelancers.
 We’ll also touch on typical mistakes in hiring developers to create an app and post-hiring stage.
 Here we go.

 How to find an app developer – General rules of thumb

 So at one moment you have a “Eureka!” moment and come up with an idea for a great app that will bring you glory or tons of cash.
 You should also examine that idea thoroughly, btw.
 But you’re neither a geek nor a computer guy.
 So you google something like “who can create an app for me” or “who can develop my app idea”.
 Cause Google knows everything.
 Or, if you’re a bit more familiar with the market, you’ll probably type “ios/android developers needed”.

 Luckily, there’s no shortage of app developers for hire around the globe.
 Of any possible kind, skill set and price range.
 It all comes with certain downsides and cautions too, of course.
 So before you start your quest, here are 3 chief principles you should stick to.

 - Know the basics.
 Learn what programming languages are there in use for mobile apps.
-Find out what are the platforms and what would be your target platform(s) to make an app.
-Check what are the rates and how much it would cost you to hire an app developer (even approximately).
+Find out what the platforms are and what would be your target platform(s) to make an app.
+Check what the rates are and how much it would cost you to hire an app developer (even approximately).
 Who would be users of your app?
 These types of things.

 How much does it cost to hire app developer